haftamudesta/haftamudesta/README.md

 - 🌱 I’m currently learning **Full-Stack web design at Microverse**

-- 💬 Ask me about **JavaScript, HTML, CSS, React, and Ruby onrails**
+- 💬 Ask me about **JavaScript, HTML, CSS, React, and Ruby on Rails**

 - 📫 How to reach me **desta451616@hotmial.com**